 Director Paul McGuigan made a point of shooting the film with a minimal amount of CGI, filming most of the effects sequences in camera.
 This immediately makes Push something different, where the action comes with a viscerality rather than a CGI-pumped up artificiality.
 There is a dazzling sequence where Chris Evans goes into confront Djimon Hounsou and secretly floats two guns up around ceiling level to protect himself, only for Hounsou’s guard (Neil Jackson) to turn the guns back on Evans and the two to charge throughout the restaurant shooting at one another with the levitated guns.
 Paul McGuigan shot the film in Hong Kong – his stated reason for doing so was in seeing present-day Hong Kong akin to the Casablanca of Casablanca (1942), as a location where characters can vanish into the margins of society.
 Cinematographer Peter Sova shoots the city with a tourist’s eye that looks fabulous on screen.

-In the lead role, Push features Chris Evans – who previously went through superheroics (albeit of the costumed variety) as Johnny Storm in Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007) and subsequently joined the Marvel Cinematic Universe as the title character in Captain America: The First Avenger (2011).
+In the lead role, Push features Chris Evans – who previously went through superheroics (albeit of the costumed variety) as Johnny Storm in Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007) and subsequently joined the Marvel Cinematic Universe as Captain America.
 Evans plays with a naturally handsome charisma that has leading man status and stardom written all over it.
 Paired alongside him is child actress Dakota Fanning, now aged fifteen, who plays with a sharp intelligence.
 The two have a relationship and rapport that works well on screen.
 Unlike Heroes, or a host of other superhero films, this is a work inhabited by characters of real-world complexities.
 On the other hand, as the sought-after girl, Camilla Belle seems characteristically neurotic and unhappy on screen.

-Push comes from Scottish director Paul McGuigan who previously ventured onto the genre stage with his first film The Acid House (1998) and then subsequently went to work in the US mainstream with efforts such as Wicker Park (2004), Lucky Number Slevin (2006) and Victor Frankenstein (2015).
+Push comes from Scottish director Paul McGuigan who previously ventured onto the genre stage with his first film The Acid House (1998) and then subsequently went to work in the US mainstream with efforts such as Wicker Park (2004), Lucky Number Slevin (2006) and Film Stars Don’t Die in Liverpool (2017).
+McGuigan also ventured into genre material with the thoroughly demented Victor Frankenstein (2015).
 Screenwriter David Bourla has turned out a number of other science-fiction scripts, mostly for low-budget films such as Yesterday’s Target (1996), Doomsday Rock (1997), When Time Expires (1997) and Nostradamus (2000).